Jake McCarthy Player Props: Diamondbacks vs. Padres

 Jake McCarthy At The Plate

-- McCarthy has a double, a triple and four walks while hitting .154.
+- McCarthy is batting .143 with a double, a triple and four walks.

-- He has not gone deep in his 17 games this season.
+- He has not hit a long ball in his 18 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.